solidusio/rubocop-solidus/README.md

 After this simply use the `rubocop` command to start linting.

+## Documentation

+You can read about each cop supplied by RuboCop Solidus in [the docs](docs/cops.md).

 ## Creating new cops

 To create a new cop, run the following command: